 Think about lighting them too, to brighten up those dark winter evenings.

 Multi-stemmed Amalanchia will provide a wonderful winter architecture to the garden.

 DON’T FORGET YOUR SPRING BULBS

 If you haven’t done so already you should be buying your Spring flowering bulbs and getting them in the ground.

 Check out Peter Nyssen for a great selection and prices.

 Do not be afraid to order large numbers.
 Sarah Raven also does fantastic tulip combinations – our favourite being the Tapestry Tulip Collection for washed out vintage look, or the Tapestry Collection for punchy depth.

-If you have big ideas for your garden for 2017 but need help to plan and execute that horticultural masterpiece, don’t hesitate to give me a call to discuss your requirements.
-We know how important planning ahead is, so to afford you the most time and get the best results, lets start thinking about it now, together.
+If you have dreams for your garden for 2020 but need help to plan and execute that those big ideas, don’t hesitate to give us a call to discuss your requirements.
+We know how important planning ahead is, so lets start thinking about it now, together.